artificialrevelations/fp-workshop-jvm/README.md

 - A brief look at side effects, what are intentional and nonintentional side effects?
 - What is a Total and Partial function?
 - What is currying and partial application?
-- quick look at Kotlin (only in regards to the material)
-- quick look at Haskell (just to understand the possibilities and comparing this with Java)

 ## (Part 2) Higher Order Functions
 - Everything is a Set?
 Can whole math be built from the concept of a Set in an empty universe?